djangopackages/djangopackages/docs/install.md

 ### Formatters, Linters, and other miscellanea

 [Pre-commit] is a tool which helps to organize our linters and auto-formatters.
 Pre-commit runs before our code gets committed automatically or we may run it by hand.
+Pre-commit runs automatically for every pull request on GitHub too.

 To install the pre-commit hooks: